FSSAI Registration Process: License And Renewal

 – Obtainment or management, as well as accumulation of milk, is up to 500 liters of milk per day or

 – Butchering competency is 2 large animals or 10 small animals or 50 poultry birds per day or less.

 Frivolous food trade operators are needed to acquire an FSSAI registration through submitting an application for registration in Form A. On submission of an FSSAI registration form, the registration shall be given or the application rebuffed in writing within 7 days of receipt of an application by the authority.

 FSSAI enrollment certificate includes the details of registration as well as a picture of the candidate.
 The certificate must be noticeably displayed at the place of food business, at all times while carrying on with the food business.

-There are different forms and documents which are required to be submitted for the process of conversion, renewal, and modification of license.
+There are different forms and documents which are required to be submitted for the process of conversion, renewal, and modification of the license.

 After the above check, the food safety officer might issue an improvement notice where ever required per Sec 32 of the FSS Act, 2006.
 Any food business operator grieving by an improvement notice can appeal to the State Commissioner of Food Safety.
 The decision thereon can be challenged through appealing to Food safety appellate tribunal/high court.

 Listed is the penalty for various type of non-compliance:

 |Food quality not in compliance with the act||2 Lakh Petty manufacturer –25,000/-|